How Sustainable Landscaping Supports Environmental Conservation?

 These chemicals might contaminate waterways, disturb the soil biology, and destroy beneficial organisms.
 Sustainable landscaping shifts the emphasis from harmful inputs to organic soil construction, composting, and natural pest control – all of which preserve the integrity of the soil and minimize pollution.

-Healthy soil acts as a natural filter, which stores carbon, controls temperature, and avoids erosion.
-Organic mulches and compost enhance the soil structure and fertility, thus improving the health of plants without involving the use of synthetic chemicals.
+Healthy soil acts as a natural filter that stores carbon, regulates temperature, and prevents erosion.
+Organic mulches and compost enhance soil structure and fertility, thereby improving plant health without using synthetic chemicals.

 The soil in a sustainable landscape becomes stronger and more alive over time, creating an environment where plants and beneficial microbes live harmoniously.